A Full List of Sunglass Parts

 Have you ever wondered what each part of a pair of sunglasses is called?

 We know, there’s nothing like finding that perfect pair of shades that somehow checks all the boxes of what you were looking for.
-Whether it's the chic style that the shades exude, the immaculate protection they offer or the way they flawlessly frame your face, some sunnies fit you so well that it feels as if they were created solely for your liking.
+Whether it's the chic style the sunglasses exude, the immaculate protection they offer or the way they flawlessly frame your face, some sunnies fit you so well it feels as if they were created solely for your liking.

 For those who are curious about what parts were meticulously assembled in order to produce the magic that is your favorite pair of shades, you’ve come to the right place!
 This article will detail the anatomy of sunglasses and break down each sunglass part by name along with defining its function.